SEPARATION FOR ONE YEAR: THE ONLY NO FAULT GROUND FOR SC DIVORCE

 LIVING SEPARATE AND APART FOR ONE YEAR

 Under South Carolina law, you must establish one of five grounds to obtain a divorce from your spouse.
-The most common and easiest way to divorce is on the basis that the two spouses have been living separate and apart for a period of one year.
-The Family Court will require a “corroborating witness” that the parties have, in fact, lived separately for the required time period prior to filing for divorce.
+The most common way is on the basis that the spouses have been separated for at least one year.
+This means living separate and apart.
+A “corroborating witness” must testify in Family Court that both parties lived separately for the required time.
 This is the so-called “no fault” ground and allows both parties to end the marriage relatively peaceably.
-No one has been accused or shown to be “at fault.”
+No one accuses either spouse of being at fault.
 And, there are no ugly permanent findings of adultery or abuse.
 This path is preferable and is usually the least expensive in terms of legal fees.
 If possible, this is the goal when couples reach the decision that their marital relationship is over and cannot be reconciled.

 What are FAULT GROUNDS?